Jonny Kim

-Jonathan Yong "Jonny" Kim (born 5 February 1984) is an American NASA astronaut, physician, U.S. Navy officer, dual designated naval aviator and flight surgeon, and former Navy SEAL.
+Jonathan Yong Kim (born 5 February 1984) is an American physician, U.S. naval officer, Navy SEAL, and retired NASA astronaut.

 Born in Los Angeles to South Korean immigrants, Kim enlisted in the Navy in 2002.
 He joined SEAL Team 3 and participated in over 100 combat missions in the Middle East as a combat medic, sniper, navigator, and point man.
 He has earned a Silver Star and Bronze Star with Combat "V" for (Valor), and achieved the rank of lieutenant commander.
-While a sailor, Kim also earned a Bachelor of Mathematics (summa cum laude) from the University of San Diego, and a Doctor of Medicine (MD) from Harvard Medical School.
 Kim is also a Aerospace Medicine Dual Designator (AMDD); since its inception during World War I, only 79 individuals have earned the dual designation of both a physician and a naval aviator in the US Navy.
 In 2017, Kim was selected to join NASA Astronaut Group 22.
-He launched with Expedition 72/73 to the International Space Station on 8 April 2025.
+He launched with Expedition 72/73 to the International Space Station on 8 April 2025 and returned on 9 December 2025.

-Personal life and education
+Early life and education

 Jonathan Yong Kim was born on 5 February 1984 in Los Angeles, California.
 His parents emigrated from South Korea to the United States in the early 1980s, and his father had scarcely completed a high-school education.
 The family opened a liquor store in South Los Angeles, and his mother worked as a substitute elementary school teacher while raising Kim and his younger brother.
 In a 2018 interview with Annals of Emergency Medicine, Kim described himself as "the epitome of that quiet kid who just lacked complete self-confidence."
 In 2020, The Chosun Ilbo reported that the adolescent Kim had been the victim of domestic violence at the hands of his father; in February 2002, after threatening his family with a gun, Kim's father was shot to death in his attic by police.

 Kim graduated from Santa Monica High School in 2002 where he received high grades in his classes, including several Advanced Placements, while participating in swimming and water polo.
 While a member of the Navy, Kim received a Bachelor of Arts, summa cum laude, in mathematics from the University of San Diego in 2012, and a Doctor of Medicine from Harvard Medical School in 2016.
 Kim was a Pat Tillman Foundation "Tillman Scholar" selectee.
 In 2017, Kim completed his medical internship in emergency medicine at Massachusetts General Hospital and Brigham and Women's Hospital.

-Kim is married with three children.